 Plan your visit to the Père Lachaise Cemetery with this itinerary guide

 The Underground Catacombs of Paris

 The jewel in the crown when it comes to off the beaten track things to do in Paris, is the underground cemetery known as the Catacombs.
 Can you imagine seeing the world’s largest underground cemetery right beneath the streets of Paris?
-They say Paris is like a huge Swiss cheese and that’s because the land beneath the city was quarried for centuries, when these parts of town were a desolate place.
+They say Paris is like a huge Swiss cheese and that’s because the land beneath the city was quarried for centuries when these parts of town were a desolate place.
 The result is hundreds of miles of tunnels, many unmapped until today.
 So how did the bones get here?
 Well, in the late 18th century the cemeteries of Paris were overflowing and the city was already facing a sanitary crisis.
 So the king decided to make use of the abandoned quarries and transfer the cemeteries below ground.
-Today, you can visit a small portion of the underground cemetery for an eery trip down memory lane.
+Today, you can visit a small portion of the underground cemetery for an eerie trip down memory lane.